-As noted in the 2019 RWDI annual monitoring report (RWDI, 2020), of the current groundwater monitoring locations, LNAPL was only detected in the CLC Area in monitoring well 705 located near the west property boundary north of the Front Street cul-de-sac (Figure 3B).
-It is noted that LNAPL thicknesses measured and frequencies of detected LNAPL at this monitoring well have increased since 2018.
-LNAPL has not been detected at adjacent monitoring well 704, which is located less than 2 m west of 705 and is between that well and the property boundary.
-Monitoring wells 706 and 709 are also included in the monitoring program and LNAPL has never been detected in these monitoring wells.
-Monitoring well MW20014, which, as noted, has a significant thickness of LNAPL, is located approximately 5 m north and slightly west of wells 706 and 709.
+As noted in the 2019 RWDI annual monitoring report (RWDI, 2020), of the current groundwater monitoring locations, LNAPL was only detected in the CLC Area in groundwater monitoring well 705 located near the west property boundary north of the Front Street cul-de-sac (Figure 3B).
+It is noted that LNAPL thicknesses measured and frequencies of detected LNAPL at this groundwater monitoring well have increased since 2018.
+LNAPL has not been detected at adjacent groundwater monitoring well 704, which is located less than 2 m west of 705 and is between that well and the property boundary.
+Groundwater monitoring wells 706 and 709 are also included in the monitoring program and LNAPL has never been detected in these groundwater monitoring wells.
+Groundwater monitoring well MW20014, which, as noted, has a significant thickness of LNAPL, is located approximately 5 m north and slightly west of wells 706 and 709.

-The groundwater and LNAPL monitoring results for two (2) monitoring wells installed in the G2 Area are summarized in Table 8.
+The groundwater and LNAPL monitoring results for two (2) groundwater monitoring wells installed in the G2 Area are summarized in Table 8.
 Of note, only MW20174 had measurable floating LNAPL for both the November and December 2020 monitoring events.
 Measured LNAPL thickness ranged from 0.1 m on November 11 and 0.014 m on December 9.
-LNAPL was not detected within monitoring well MW20170.
-During the LIF investigation, MW20170 displayed a higher peak %RE signal (~168 %RE), whereas at the location of MW20174 a lower peak %RE signal (110 %RE) was noted.
+LNAPL was not detected within groundwater monitoring well MW20170.
+During the LIF investigation, MW20170 displayed a higher peak %RE signal (~168 %RE), whereas a lower peak %RE signal (110 %RE) was noted at the location of MW20174.
 The peak %RE was generally noted to be at the same approximate elevation as the groundwater table at MW20174 and slightly above the groundwater table at MW20170 (refer to the Borehole Logs in Appendix B for additional details).
 This suggests that LNAPL at MW20170 may partially be above the groundwater table under tension (<100% saturation) within the vadose zone and, as such, would not be present as measurable floating LNAPL.

-In the G2 Area, LNAPL was detected in monitoring wells 205, 606, 801, 802, 803, 804, 1402, 1403, as indicated on Figure 4B.
-These monitoring wells are located north of the sheet-pile wall that was installed just north of Michigan Ave.
-It should be noted that monitoring well 20174, with measurable LNAPL, is over 10 m east of the eastern extent of the sheet-pile wall.
+In the G2 Area, LNAPL was detected in groundwater monitoring wells 801, 802, 803, 1402, and 1403, as indicated on Figure 4B.
+These groundwater monitoring wells are located north of the sheet-pile wall that was installed just north of Michigan Ave.
+It should be noted that groundwater monitoring well MW20174, with measurable LNAPL, is over 10 m east of the eastern extent of the sheet-pile wall.

-The groundwater and LNAPL monitoring results for three (3) monitoring wells installed in the Lake Chipican Area are provided in Table 9.
-Monitoring well MW20094, located south of Lake Chipican and east of the sheet-pile wall, indicated the presence of LNAPL during both the November and December monitoring events.
+The groundwater and LNAPL monitoring results for three (3) groundwater monitoring wells installed in the Lake Chipican Area are provided in Table 9.
+Groundwater monitoring well MW20094, located south of Lake Chipican and east of the sheet-pile wall, indicated the presence of LNAPL during both the November and December monitoring events.
 Less than 1 cm of LNAPL was measured on November 11 and 5 cm of LNAPL was measured on December 9, 2020.
 MW20161, which is located within the southwestern portion of the Lake Chipican Area, indicated a slight presence of measurable LNAPL, but only during the November monitoring event, when approximately 0.001 m of LNAPL was measured.
-No LNAPL was measured during either monitoring events at monitoring well MW20070, which is in the area of the "finger".
-Of these monitoring well locations, the greatest peak %RE signal was approximately 403 %RE at the location of MW20161 and the lowest peak %RE signal of approximately 56 %RE was noted at the location of MW20094.
+No LNAPL was measured during either monitoring events at MW20070, which is in the area of the "finger".
+Of these groundwater monitoring well locations, the greatest peak %RE signal was approximately 403 %RE at the location of MW20161 and the lowest peak %RE signal of approximately 56 %RE was noted at the location of MW20094.
 The peak % RE signal generally occurred at the same elevation as the groundwater table (refer to the Borehole Logs in Appendix B for additional details).